Under Time off > Requests, you will have an overview of all the time off requests you have received from your employees.

 How to Process Pending Requests

-As an Admin or a Manager, the Pending Requests will appear on the left side of the screen,
+As an Admin or a Manager, the Pending Requests will appear on the left side of the screen, with the name, the starting date, and the finishing date of the employee asking for time off.

 You can accept or reject the Time off Requests by clicking on the Green Check or Red Cross.